postmarketOS/postmarketos.org/content/blog/2017-09-03-100-days-of-postmarketos.md

 - 605 [/r/postmarketOS](https://www.reddit.com/r/postmarketOS/) readers
 - [pmbootstrap](https://github.com/postmarketOS/pmbootstrap)
     - 554 stargazers
+    - 223 closed PRs
+    - 185 closed issues
+    - 75 open issues
     - 54 watchers
     - 47 forks
     - 27 contributors (`git shortlog --summary --numbered | wc -l`)

 ## Closing words
+What you see here is only the tip of the iceberg.
+So much work has gone into fixing bugs, and little improvements, that it would be ridiculous to go through the effort and list them all.
+The community has grown so fast in such a short time, and we have **people with all kinds of skills** on board, ranging from Linux experts to kernel hackers to people who [reverse engineer bootloaders](https://wiki.postmarketos.org/wiki/Mediatek) (hi @McBitter!).

+So if you read through the whole post, you are probably interested in what we do.
+Consider contributing to the project, the **entry barrier is really low**. [`pmbootstrap`](https://github.com/postmarketOS/pmbootstrap/) automatizes everything for you, and we do live hand-holding in the [chat](https://wiki.postmarketos.org/wiki/Matrix_and_IRC) in case something goes wrong.
+There are a lot of [issues](https://github.com/postmarketOS/pmbootstrap/issues), so there's plenty to do.
+And plenty of fun to have. **Join us and tell your favorite media about us!**